 The second step is to treat the underlying cause of the Anaemia.
 This may take the form of medications like anti-acid medications for gastric/duodenal ulcers or surgery in the case of colon or gastric tumours or uterine fibroids.

 The third step is to replenish the minerals and vitamins necessary to build up new red blood cells and correct the anaemia.
 The commonest cause of anaemia is due to iron deficiency and this requires supplementation with iron tablets.

 Anaemia is a serious condition that needs early medication attention.
 Anaemia can be symptom-less in the early stages.
 Even in the presence of symptoms, it is common for individuals to dismiss them as work or sleep-related.
 Anaemia, if left untreated, can lead to serious heart problems.
-The workup for anaemia can be performed fairly swiftly by a specialist in the relevant field.
+The workup for anaemia can be performed fairly swiftly by a specialist in the relevant field or a Colorectal Surgeon.

 We offer a comprehensive range of consultations for all General Surgical and Abdominal issues.

 Let us know how we can help you.